Meet Melavin Muthamaki: One of HopeCore's Heroes

 Melavin took the initiative of taking wonderful photos of the organization's activities used on social media, websites, and reports.
 These photos helped show the impact HopeCore was making in the community and increased the organization's visibility.

-Below are some photos that Melavin has taken of our staff and of Chogoria, Kenya.
+Below are some photos that Melavin has taken of Chogoria, Kenya, and of our staff.

 What he likes most about working at HopeCore is that views and ideas from the staff are considered during the implementation of programs.